Go Routine and Channel

 When you create an buffered channel, It has a specified capcity greater than zero.

-It can hold a certain numbers of the values in the channel before blocking then the sender is able to send data to buffer until it full. the difference between unbuffered channel and buffered channel , when the data was sent to channel it will block the operation for receiver so the sender is not able to send the data for "b" because deadlock.
+&#x20;the difference between unbuffered channel and buffered channel , when the data was sent to channel it will block the operation for receiver so the sender is not able to send the data for "b" because **deadlock**.&#x20;

 // Unbuffered Channel